-It is a small village on the south-east coast of Sardinia and I’m sure you will enjoy every moment spent there.
+This small village on the south-east coast of Sardinia is an incredibly pleasant place to visit.
 At the end of an intense day by the beach or visiting the surroundings, (basically you can go to a different beach every day for more than two weeks), you can relax by taking a walk, shopping and a tasty dinner, enjoying seafood specialties and local wines.

 I happen to know this small town very well.
-You see, I grew up spending my holidays, not only summer but Easter, Christmas and weekend all year round in Costa Rei that is less than twenty minutes frive from Villasimius.
+You see, I grew up spending my holidays, not only summer but Easter, Christmas and weekends all year round in Costa Rei that is less than twenty minutes drive from Villasimius.
 Moreover, until about 20 years ago, the only way to get to Costa Rei was through Villasimius.
-I’ve always gone as I still regularly go to Villasimius – hence you can consider mine to be the tips of a local.
+I am basically what you’d call a local.

 Continue reading this post for everything you need to know about Villasimius.

 What To See And Do In Villasimius